karellopez/docker_workshop_template/workshop/metrics.md

 ![pic6](static/05_EOG/06)

 ### High frequency (Muscle) artifacts
-This metric highlights high-frequency artifacts in the 110-140 Hz range, which often correspond to muscle activity, as suggested by MNE.
+Muslce contractions generates electrical activity noticeable in the range of 110-140 Hz (as suggested by MNE).
+For example, clenching the jaw, swallowing or twitching a cranial muscle (Gapontseva, 2023).

 This report includes a single plot displaying the z-scores of high frequency (blue line) and events (red-dots) where the z-score exceed the threshold of 5 (default in settings)

 ![pic2](static/06_Muscle/02)

+### Estimation of subjet's head movement
+These movements may appear as sudden shifts or jumps in the MEG data and can cause distortions in the spatial distribution of the recorded magnetic fields.
+The effects of head movements can vary depending on the strength and direction Gapontseva, 2023).
+This module is implemented but requires a massive amount of information for it to be calculated.